 Let’s begin with when the seasons happen which is not the same everywhere on Earth.

 For the Northern hemisphere, the seasons happen in these months:

 In the Southern hemisphere, the seasons are reversed.

 *The schedule is not exactly the same for every culture and country, just as weather and tradition are different in every country.

-Why Do We Call the Seasons Spring, Summer, Fall and Winter? http://mentalfloss.com/article/52813/how-did-seasons-get-their-names
+Why Do We Call the Seasons Spring, Summer, Autumn/Fall, and Winter?

 Before Spring was called Spring, it was called Lent in Old English.
 Starting in the 14th century, that time of year was called “springing time”—a reference to plants “springing” from the ground.
 In the 15th century this got shortened to “spring-time,” and then further shortened in the 16th century to just “spring.”

 In this quote, the word “shortened” is the past tense form of the verb shorten.

 “Summer” came from the Old English name for that time of year, sumor.
 This, in turn, came from the Proto-Germanic sumur-, which itself came from the Proto-Indo-European root sam- (sam- seems to be a variant of the Proto-Indo-European sem-, meaning “together / one”).

 Proto means – original; from which others develop.